Canvasback: Description

 It ranges from 48–56 cm in length and weighs 862–1588 g, with a wingspan of 79–89 cm.
-It is the largest species in the genus Aythya, being similar in size to a mallard but with a heavier and more compact build than it.
+It is the largest species in the genus Aythya, and the largest diving duck in North America.
+Canvasbacks are similar in size to a mallard but with a heavier and more compact build.
 191 males wintering in western New York averaged 1252 g and 54 females there averaged 1154 g.
 The canvasback has a distinctive wedge-shaped head and long graceful neck.
 The adult male (drake) has a black bill, a chestnut red head and neck, a black breast, a grayish back, black rump, and a blackish brown tail.
 The drake's sides, back, and belly are white with fine vermiculation resembling the weave of a canvas, which gave rise to the bird's common name.
 The bill is blackish and the legs and feet are bluish-gray.
 The iris is bright red in the spring, but duller in the winter.
 The adult female (hen) also has a black bill, a light brown head and neck, grading into a darker brown chest and foreback.
 The sides, flanks, and back are grayish brown.
 The bill is blackish and the legs and feet are bluish-gray.
 Its sloping profile distinguishes it from other ducks.